-The gcp:kms/ekmConnectionIamMember:EkmConnectionIamMember resource, part of the Pulumi GCP provider, grants IAM roles to individual members on Cloud KMS External Key Manager connections without affecting other role assignments.
-This guide focuses on two capabilities: non-authoritative member grants and time-based access with IAM conditions.
+The gcp:kms/ekmConnectionIamMember:EkmConnectionIamMember resource, part of the Pulumi GCP provider, grants IAM roles to individual members on Cloud KMS External Key Manager connections.
+This resource performs non-authoritative updates, meaning it adds a single member to a role without affecting other members already assigned to that role.
+This guide focuses on two capabilities: non-authoritative member grants and time-based access with IAM Conditions.

 Grant a single user access to an EKM connection

-When managing external key connections, you often need to grant access to individual users or service accounts without disrupting existing permissions.
+When managing external key managers, you often need to grant individual users or service accounts access to specific connections without replacing existing IAM bindings.

 import * as pulumi from "@pulumi/pulumi";